HawkeyeReport.com - Following the future

 Other performances

-Linebacker Jack Campbell begins his senior season Friday as Cedar Falls travels to Ames.
+No stats available yet, but defensive lineman Jalen Hunt and his Belleville team picked up a 40-35 win over Brighton in their season opener this past weekend.
+Belleville (1-0) hosts Churchill in week two.

-Offensive lineman Noah Fenske and his New Hampton team host Aplington-Parkersburg this Friday for their season opener.
+Running back commit Tyler Goodson had a bye week as North Gwinnett (1-0) gets ready to travel to Florida to face Wekiva on September 1st.
+Through 1 game, Goodson has 20 carries for 143 yards and 3 touchdowns.

-Last, but not least, Class of 2020 quarterback Deuce Hogan begins his junior season this Friday as his Grapevine Faith Christian team travels to The Episcopal School of Dallas.
+Last, but not least, Class of 2020 quarterback Deuce Hogan finally begins his junior season this Friday as his Grapevine Faith Christian team hosts Trinity Valley.

 Please check back next week for more results and stay with HawkeyeReport.com for the latest on Iowa football recruiting.